chasewilson/sanfran-foodie-cli/README.md

 ### Filter by food type

-User could specify the type of food they want and receive a filterd list of closest food trucks by food type.
+User could specify the type of food they want and receive a filtered list of closest food trucks by food type.

 ### Choose how many trucks to return